Hussain-X/lama-cleaner/README.md

 ## Quick Start

 Lama Cleaner make it easy to use SOTA AI model in just two commands:
+The easiest way to install Lama Cleaner is to install it via pip(support python 3.7 ~ 3.10).

 ```bash
 # In order to use the GPU, install cuda version of pytorch first.